 Annie has previously worked in project management in both China and Denmark.
 Her skills include project monitoring, reporting, and stakeholder relations.
 She is highly skilled at instructional design, and the development of online education materials.
-Her role in the Professional Education Team involves the collaborative development of standardised online education resources for health professionals working in cancer services.
+Her role in the eviQ Education team involves the collaborative development of standardised online education resources for health professionals working in cancer services.

 “eviQ Education is an empowering team to belong to, everyone respects the skills we each bring – and willingly shares them.”

 Catherine has worked at the Cancer Institute NSW for over a decade.
 A trained journalist with a portfolio of published work and a Fairfax cadetship, Catherine has enjoyed applying her skills across several program areas.
 She has worked closely with health professionals and internally to support programs with project and event management, evaluation, data analysis and reporting, marketing and communication.
 Catherine joined eviQ Education in 2017, and has been supporting the team with the development of a coordinated approach to the delivery of their key messaging and communication outputs.